uc-cdis/gen3.org/content/resources/user/gen3-client.md

 * * *

+For the typical data contributor, the `gen3-client upload` command should be used to upload data files to a Gen3 Data Commons.
+The commands `upload-single` and `upload-multiple` are used only in special cases, e.g., when a file or collection of files are uploaded to specific GUIDs *after* generating structured data records for the files.
+These two commands are described in further detail in sections 7 and 8 below.

-When data files are uploaded to a Gen3 data common's object storage, they should be registered and assigned with a unique, 128-bit ID called a ['GUID'](https://dataguids.org/).
-GUIDs are generated on the back-end, not submitted by users, and they are stored in the property `object_id`.
+When data files are uploaded to a Gen3 data common's object storage, they are assigned a unique, 128-bit ID called a ['GUID'](https://dataguids.org/), which stands for "globally unique identifier".
+GUIDs are generated on the back-end, not submitted by users, and they are stored in the property `object_id` of data_file records.

-When using the `gen3-client upload` command, a random GUID will be generated and assigned to each data file that has been submitted.
+When using the `gen3-client upload` command, a random, unique GUID will be generated and assigned to each data file that has been submitted.

 Example Usage: